albert-kevin/DRep/govact/README.md

 and supports price stability.
 By voting YES, I break the deadlock following the split over the 350M NCL,
 enabling treasury withdrawals before the May 30, 2025, deadline.

+**gov_action1h4ygjv0hjfj3lmafcm76rpdzcm8vsvj9k5wejn3npyxwxm3fesnqqw9kxxz**
+**InfoAction**
+**Rationale for voting YES on funding the "Amaru" Rust node**
+I'm voting YES because a second, Rust-based block-producing node adds vital resilience and
+removes the single-implementation risk currently hanging over Cardano.
+The maintainer committee—Blink Labs,
+dcSpark, Sundae Labs, TxPipe, Cardano Foundation, and Pi Lanningham — has a proven record of shipping high-quality infrastructure,
+so I trust their ability to deliver.
+The ₳1.5 M ask is bounded to six months, guarded by a smart-contract escrow and
+quarterly public reports; if milestones slip, unused funds flow back to the treasury.
+Rust's efficiency and built-in observability will lower hardware costs for small SPOs and give us better telemetry,
+while encouraging fresh contributors from the wider Rust ecosystem.
+Finally, backing PRAGMA alongside Intersect strengthens collaboration rather than rivalry—diverse teams,
+shared vision, stronger network.
+Let's fund this pilot, measure its progress, and reassess future budgets based on results.